pisinger/pisinger.github.io/_posts/2025-06-26-edge-container-observability-using-inspektor-gadget.md

 Unlike AKS nodes, where we can leverage tools like `VNet Flow Logs` or `DNS Security Policies` for deep network insights on VNet level as described in [my previous blog post](https://pisinger.github.io/posts/detection-of-malicious-outbound-connections-with-dns-mapping), edge environments may lack the necessary network and monitoring infrastructure.
 This results in limited egress logging and monitoring capabilities, making it harder to detect suspicious behavior and anomalies in central manner.

+> If you would prefer not to scroll through the entire blog post, you can access the YAML here <https://github.com/pisinger/scripts-lib/blob/main/k8s/inspektor-gadget-ig-ds-multi-gadgets.yaml> and the KQL queries here <https://github.com/pisinger/hunting/blob/main/container-signals-via-inspektor-gadget.kql> 😵‍💫
+{: .prompt-info}
 > Tip: AKS recently introduces a new feature around ACNS (Azure Container Networking Services), leveraging the Azure Monitor Addon and Hubble to collect `container network logs` at scale in Azure.
 Learn more about it here: <https://learn.microsoft.com/en-us/azure/aks/container-network-observability-logs>
 {: .prompt-tip}